-I recently wrapped up a whitepaper/guide for one of my clients in the staffing and recruiting industry.
+We recently wrapped up a whitepaper/guide for one of our clients in the staffing and recruiting industry.
 The guide has really great information in it, super helpful to their target persona, and the design fits their branding standards and looks great.
-When all was said and done, my client then turned to me and asked, "now what?"
+When all was said and done, our client then turned to us and asked, "now what?"

-You also may have found yourself in the position of having a really great piece of content but not really sure how to get the eyeballs to it — so here's my plan for getting my client hundreds of visitors and dozens of leads using this piece of content:
+You also may have found yourself in the position of having a really great piece of content but not really sure how to get the eyeballs to it — so here's our plan for getting our client hundreds of visitors and dozens of leads using this piece of content:

 Promote the Offer Onsite

-The first thing I plan to do is have the client place the call-to-action button that drives the visitor to a landing page to download the whitepaper on strategic pages within their website.
+The first thing we plan to do is have the client place the call-to-action button that drives the visitor to a landing page to download the whitepaper on strategic pages within their website.
 The client has all of these visitors coming to their website...why not capture those visitors by offering them a relevant piece of educational content?
-By analyzing their most viewed pages, I was able to gather a set of recommended website pages that this offer should be seen on.
+By analyzing their most viewed pages, we are able to gather a set of recommended website pages that this offer should be seen on.

 Promote the Offer Within Blog Posts

 The client had a very active blog and already previously published a series of blog posts that were relevant to the same topic and pain point as the whitepaper.
-By going back into these old blog posts and inserting a call-to-action button for the offer, I have found a new platform to deliver more thought leadership.
-They also have space in the side column of the blog, and by inserting this offer in the side column, I am guaranteeing that no matter what blog is clicked on, this offer is going to be seen.
+By going back into these old blog posts and inserting a call-to-action button for the offer, we have found a new platform to deliver more thought leadership.
+They also have space in the side column of the blog, and by inserting this offer in the side column, we are guaranteeing that no matter what blog is clicked on, this offer is going to be seen.

 Promote the Offer on Social Media Channels